How to spend one day in Bratislava with kids

 By plane:

-As always, we use Skyscanner to book our flights because I love the ‘Explore Everywhere’ search function and the way it shows you which dates are the cheapest to fly.
+Our favourite flight booking tool is Skyscanner because I love the ‘Explore Everywhere’ search function and the way it shows you which dates are the cheapest to fly.

-Click here to read our step by step guide to using Skyscannerto help book the cheapest flights – even during school holidays.
+Read our step by step guide to using Skyscanner to help book the cheapest flights – even during school holidays.

 We took the bus because it is the cheapest option and you get to see and experience Bratislava like a local.

-For more information on how to get the bus from Bratislava Airport to the city centre, click here.
+For more information, use our itinerary which details how to get the bus from Bratislava Airport to the city centre.

 By train:

-If you are travelling to Bratislava from a neighbouring European country, train, bus or car is likely to be a cheaper and more sustainable way to travel.
+If you are travelling to Bratislava from neighbouring European cities like Vienna , Budapest or Prague, then trains and buses are an easy, affordable and more relaxing way to travel.

-Once we’d flown to Bratislava, we chose to travel by train to the other destinations on our Eastern Europe itinerary.
-We love travelling by train with kids because it’s cheap, easy and a comfortable ride with access to toilets.
-It also means we don’t have to worry about travel sickness, which our eldest daughter suffers from.
+Once we’d flown to Bratislava, we chose to travel by train to the other destinations on our Eastern Europe trip.

 By bus:

-The bus is probably the cheapest method of travel but for long journeys, we prefer train for the above reasons.
+The bus is probably the cheapest method of travel but for long journeys, we prefer train for the reasons I’ve outlined above.

-Both of these resources can be downloaded as an app and used on your smartphone.
+Both of these resources can be downloaded as an app and used on your mobile phone.

 By car: